Dr Jamie Kennedy-Turner

 Areas of interest for supervision

 I am currently supervising a number of MSc and DClinPsychol research projects in the areas of attachment, reflective functioning, self-harm and expressed emotion.
+I will also be second supervisor for two PhD students in the academic year 2024-25, as well as the primary supervisor for a MScR.

 Research summary

-My research interests include child and adolescent mental health and self-harm, mentalization, attachment, and family relationships and communication.
+My research interests include child and adolescent mental health, self-harm, suicidality, mentalization, attachment, and family relationships and communication.
 Previous research projects I have completed include systematic reviews on children's body shape preferences and eating behaviours after exposure to unrealistically proportioned dolls, and the associations between parental Expressed Emotion and parent-child attachment security.
 For my doctoral research project, I tested a serial mediation model using data gathered from an online self-report survey completed by a convenience sample.
 The variables of interest were perceived Expressed Emotion, attachment insecurity, reflective functioning and self-harm in late adolescence.
 I am keen to do further research to evaluate this model, using longitudinal designs and self-, parent/carer-, and observer-rated measures, as well as related research in the fields of mentalization, attachment, and family communication.

 Conference details